cernmog/3d_Tech/README.md

 # 3d_Tech
 New one we did in class!

+ # Hello!
+ - dotty

+ # Hello AGAIN!